 When a job-site accident occurs, immediate action is mandatory.
 Once the individuals involved are taken care of, there are reports to be made, claims to file, cleanup to be done.

 But what about near-miss non-accidents?
-Although there’s no definitive reporting necessary, Sean Purcell, risk management technical manager for Builders Mutual, shares why near-misses are a great opportunity to learn and improve job-site safety.
+Although there’s no definitive reporting necessary, risk management expert Sean Purcell shares why near-misses are a great opportunity to learn and improve job-site safety.

 The value of “almost”

 When an accident does occur, the damage (or injury) is done.
 The root cause isn’t always obvious, so an investigation is conducted to make that determination.
 But every near-miss serves as an accident gauge, assessing the likelihood of potential danger down the road.
 It clearly reveals the underlying why because there’s no cleanup or hindsight.
 If handled correctly, a near-miss can be used to evaluate a scenario, make an adjustment, and prevent a future accident that may cause severe harm—or worse.

 It’s not a requirement or standard industry practice for builders to report near-misses.
 It is, however, recommended that companies create policies to encourage a mindset shift in this direction.
 It can be as simple as asking the who, what, where, when, why, and how questions typically found on insurance claims and OSHA incident reports.
 Unless some kind of plan is in place, the value of each near-miss is lost.

 To make the most of near-miss incidents, there are three aspects to consider, each delivering a positive impact to the job-site.

 - Education.
 Employees won’t understand the value of assessing near-misses until the GC or supervisor discusses the topic.
 It’s vital for employers to encourage near-miss reporting without consequence—emphasizing that workers won’t get into trouble if they talk about their near-misses.
 It’s about creating an opportunity to learn, not punish.